tacman/mailtrap/sfcasts/email-event-webhook.md

 But for our purposes, just `dump($event)`.

-One last thing: the webhook controller sends the remote event to the consumer via Symfony Messenge inside of a message class called `ConsumeRemoteEventMessage`.
+One last thing: the webhook controller sends the remote event to the consumer via Symfony Messenger, inside of a message class called `ConsumeRemoteEventMessage`.

 To handle this asynchronously & keep your webhook responses fast, in `config/packages/messenger.yaml`, under `routing`, add